Nordjylland Power Station

 Nordjylland Power Station (Nordjyllandsværket) is a coal-fired combined heat and power plant in Vodskov, 17 km north-east of Aalborg, Denmark.
 It is operated by the municipality Aalborg Kommune.

+History

 The first unit at the site became operational in 1967, under the association "I/S Nordjyllands Elektricitetsforsyning".

 Its original name from the opening was "Vendsysselværket", and build to burn oil from the start, but prepared for reconstruction to also burn coal.

-The power plant have had 3 coal fired boilers and a gas turbine.
+The power plant has 3 coal fired boilers and a gas turbine.
 The gas turbine has an output of 25 MW and entered service in 1977, while unit 2, which went also in 1977 has a maximum production capacity of electricity of 305 MW and heat of 42 MJ/s.
 Unit 3, which entered service in 1998, has a maximum production capacity of 411 MW and a maximum heat production capacity of 490 MJ/s.
 It uses a 170.1 m tall flue gas stack, while Units 1 and 2 and the gas turbine use 112.17 m tall stacks.
 Unit 3 was the first power plant in Denmark with a SNOX-system for exhaust cleaning.

 The produced heat is used for district heating of Aalborg.

 An electric boiler for district heating was inaugurated in January 2018.
 It can convert 35 MW from electricity to heated water, and can act as an back-up heating source for the district heating system.
 This electric boiler was envisioned in 2017 to replace some of the use of methane gas and oil for the district heatings backup needs, and sell regulations services for the electricity market.

+Plant owner Aalborg Forsyning has said the power plant will stop using coal in 2028.

+Units

 Power lines

 While two power lines leave the station eastward to the famous Vester Hassing Static Inverter Plant, where HVDC Konti-Skan starts, two other 380-kV lines cross Limfjord just east of the power plant in two spans.
 The towers of the westernmost of these spans are 101.2 m tall and cross Limfjord in a 723 m long span, while that of the easternmost span are 141.7 m tall and cross Limfjord in a 797 m long span.
 Latter towers are the tallest electricity pylons in Denmark.
 Their considerable height results from the fact that they are equipped with a further crossbar for a 110-kV circuit.